harmdwtuks/COS730/README.md

 Confugure only the Interaction layer with IIS to be externally accessible (this is the only one that users will connect to directly.)

-The other projects can run on anh port that you set in the IIS settings.
+The other projects can run each on a port that you set in the IIS settings.

 Update the Web.Config of each project in IIS with the new URLs of each of the other components of the system.